 - Current Exchange Rate: $1 = 4.88 ل.د

-Number two on our list of the highest currency in Africa is the Libyan Dinar.
+The Libyan Dinar is number two on our list of the highest currency in Africa.
 The National Bank of Libya issues this currency, and it has an ISO code, “LYD.”
-It is number one on our list because 1 LYD = 0.22 USD, which translates to 1$ = 4.82 LYD.
+It is number one on our list because 1 LYD = 0.21 USD translates to 1$ = 4.88 LYD.

 For a long time, the Libyan Dinar has been the strongest currency in Africa because of the strict monetary policy set out by Libya’s central bank.
 Libya is also rich in resources like oil, gold, and silver.

 Libya is also among those African countries whose economies heavily depend on oil export, making LYD valuable.
 It has to be exchanged for USD or other foreign currencies for its living exporters.
 This makes LYD one of the strongest currencies in Africa currently.

-Libyan Dinar has always been a very stable currency, even when political unrest swept Libya because of internal problems back in 2011.
-Today, the Libyan Dinar is still one of the most valued African currencies.
+Libyan Dinar has always been a stable currency, even when political unrest swept Libya because of internal problems in 2011.
+The Libyan Dinar is still one of the most valued African currencies.